Alicisox/Starbucks-analysis/README.md

-# Predicts whether or not someone will respond to an offer.
+# Starbucks analysis: Predicts whether or not someone will respond to an offer.
 ### Table of Contents
 1. [Project Motivation](#Project-Motivation)
 2. [Description](#Description)